thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 ## Conclusion

 Investing in these practices is very valuable.
-Each on their own enable the fast flow of work for the team.
-Fast flow work results in more integrations.
-More integrations gets the team closer to a state of Continuous Integration.

-However, be aware, these are difficult practices to adopt as it involves people.
+Each on their own enable the fast flow of work for the team and enables more integrations.
+The more integrations happen, the closer the team gets to a state of Continuous Integration.
+However, these are difficult practices to adopt as it involves people.
 But implementing these practices is a good investment not a bad cost as it unlocks faster IT delivery throughput and higher quality.

 ## Acknowledgments

-[Lisi Hocke](https://twitter.com/lisihocke) for reviewing, genuinely questioning from a tester's perspective what I write and providing helpful feedback.
-And also for all the cheering.
+[Lisi Hocke](https://twitter.com/lisihocke) for reviewing, genuinely questioning what I wrote from a tester's perspective and all the cheering.

+As always, my dear friend [Steve Smith](https://twitter.com/SteveSmith_Tech) for his discerning, to the point feedback.

+[Seb Rose](https://twitter.com/sebrose) who was so extremely kind to offer at SoCraTes his precious time to review this article.

 ## Bibliography